tireddy2/PQC_JOSE_COSE/draft-reddy-cose-jose-pqc-kem.md

 object is placed in the location of the ciphertext.
 See Section 5 of {{?RFC9052}} for a description of detached payloads.

-The sender MUST set the alg parameter in the protected header, which indicates the use of PQ-KEM.
+The sender MUST set the 'alg' parameter in the protected header to indicate the use of the PQ-KEM algorithm.

 Although the use of the 'kid' parameter in COSE_Encrypt0 is discouraged by {{?RFC9052}}, this documents RECOMMENDS the use of the 'kid' parameter